 Many humorous things happened during the time we were flying the Jetliner.
 One development program we did was on the de-icing system, which was new at that time.
 It was an electrically-heated de-icing system with rubber boots on wings and tail; the same kind of boots that are common on propellers nowadays.
 But this is the first installation I know of where it was used for surface de-icing.
-They were Goodyear boots with for surface de-icing.
-They were Goodyear boots with electric elements in them and sometimes, because the material was quite thin and the engineers weren't sure what voltage was needed in them the surface of the boot would burn through and that, combined with the moisture getting in, would cause great sparks to flash out on the wing.
+They were Goodyear boots with electric elements in them and sometimes, because the material was quite thin and the engineers weren't sure what voltage was needed in them, the surface of the boot would burn through and that, combined with the moisture getting in, would cause great sparks to flash out on the wing.

-We had an engineering observer who sat at a test we had an engineering observer who sat at a test panel back in the airplane.
+We had an engineering observer who sat at a test panel back in the airplane.
 This man was not in love with flying and I don't know why he chose to be a flight observer, but in any case, he was sitting back at his panel where a red light would come on to indicate that we had entered an icing condition.
 This ice sensor would let us know that it was time to start operating the boots.
-When he saw this red light come on for the first time, he jumped up so fast he almost knocked himself out on the overhead baggage rack.
-So, from that flight on, he wore a hard hat - in case he from that flight on, he wore a hard hat - in case he jumped up too fast again.
-On another occasion, with Mike flying the Jetliner on a stability test, we had large water tanks forward and aft in the cabin with a pumping system so one could, by pumping the water from tank to tank, change the cg for certification work.
+When he saw this red light come on for the first time, he jumped up so fast he almost knocked him self out on the overhead baggage rack.
+So, from that flight on, he wore a hard hat - in case he jumped up too fast again.
+On another occasion, with Mike flying the Jetliner on a stability test, we had large water tanks forward and aft in the cabin with a pumping system so one could, by pumping the water from tank to tank, change the centre of gravity for certification work.
 A few minutes after takeoff, one sense antenna mounting on the nose broke off and started to bang against the fuselage.
 Mike realized that it would only be a matter of time before it banged a hole in the fuselage and decided to come back in.
 Of course the airplane was very heavy with the water ballast, so he gave the order to the same observer to 'dump' the water.
-Our friend heard the word 'dump' and thought he said 'jump'.
-Another engineer had to go back and restrain this observer from jumping overboard, rather than dumping the water.
+Our friend heard the word 'dump' and thought he said "iump".
+Another engineer had to go back and wrest this observer from jumping overboard, rather than dumping the water.